huglif3/Responde/README.md

-# RSVP TICKETING DAPP BUILT WITH REACH DEPLOYED ON ALGORAND
+# RSVP TICKETING DAPP BUILT WITH REACH DEPLOYED TO ETHEREUM & SOLANA
 The RSVP Ticketing DApp that allows you to purchase a ticket by paying some Algos and in return receives a non-network token which can be resold, and allowing you to get rewarded with a non-network token after you attend, and have been verified by the organizer.
 The platform owner also benefits from every ticket sold by the organizer he get's a certain percentage.

 # Features of the RSVP Ticketing dApp